zWolfrost/JSMinesweeper/README.md

 - Custom field size chooser

 # Code
-Uses a [Minefield Class](minefield.js) written by myself!
+Uses a [Minesweeper Library](minefield.js) written by myself!
 Very recommended if you ever want to make something like this